Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 Isolating Behavior
 ------------------

-Unit testing limits the amount of code under test to a single unit.
-It controls what code gets run when the unit under test calls a function.
-Where a function is exposed as part of an API such that the definition of that function can be changed without affecting the rest of the code base.
-In the kernel, this comes from two constructs: classes, which are structs that contain function pointers provided by the implementer, and architecture-specific functions, which have definitions selected at compile time.
+Unit testing limits the woke amount of code under test to a single unit.
+It controls what code gets run when the woke unit under test calls a function.
+Where a function is exposed as part of an API such that the woke definition of that function can be changed without affecting the woke rest of the woke code base.
+In the woke kernel, this comes from two constructs: classes, which are structs that contain function pointers provided by the woke implementer, and architecture-specific functions, which have definitions selected at compile time.

 Classes
 ~~~~~~~

-Classes are not a construct that is built into the C programming language;
+Classes are not a construct that is built into the woke C programming language;
 however, it is an easily derived concept.
 Accordingly, in most cases, every
 project that does not use a standardized object oriented library (like GNOME's
 GObject) has their own slightly different way of doing object oriented
-programming; the Linux kernel is no exception.
+programming; the woke Linux kernel is no exception.

-The central concept in kernel object oriented programming is the class.
+The central concept in kernel object oriented programming is the woke class.
 In the
 kernel, a *class* is a struct that contains function pointers.
 This creates a
 contract between *implementers* and *users* since it forces them to use the
-same function signature without having to call the function directly.
+same function signature without having to call the woke function directly.
 To be a
-class, the function pointers must specify that a pointer to the class, known as
+class, the woke function pointers must specify that a pointer to the woke class, known as
-a *class handle*, be one of the parameters.
-Thus the member functions (also
+a *class handle*, be one of the woke parameters.
+Thus the woke member functions (also
 known as *methods*) have access to member variables (also known as *fields*)
-allowing the same implementation to have multiple *instances*.
+allowing the woke same implementation to have multiple *instances*.

-A class can be *overridden* by *child classes* by embedding the *parent class*
+A class can be *overridden* by *child classes* by embedding the woke *parent class*
-in the child class.
-Then when the child class *method* is called, the child
+in the woke child class.
+Then when the woke child class *method* is called, the woke child
-implementation knows that the pointer passed to it is of a parent contained
+implementation knows that the woke pointer passed to it is of a parent contained
-within the child.
-Thus, the child can compute the pointer to itself because the
+within the woke child.
+Thus, the woke child can compute the woke pointer to itself because the
-pointer to the parent is always a fixed offset from the pointer to the child.
+pointer to the woke parent is always a fixed offset from the woke pointer to the woke child.
-This offset is the offset of the parent contained in the child struct.
+This offset is the woke offset of the woke parent contained in the woke child struct.
 For
 example:

 .. code-block:: c